-Schwarz’s contributions to the classical music world are profound and far-reaching.
-He has premiered over 300 new works and championed American composers through his recordings and programming, including long-form projects with the Eastern Music Festival and commissions from composers such as John Corigliano and Lowell Lieberman.
-With over 350 recordings across major international labels, his discography spans everything from the major 20th-century ballet repertoire to complete cycles of American symphonists, European masters, and lesser-known gems.
-He has recorded with top orchestras around the world, including the Philadelphia Orchestra, London Symphony, Czech Philharmonic, and Berlin Radio Symphony.
+With over 350 CDs recorded across major international labels, Schwarz’s discography spans the major 20th-century ballet repertoire, complete cycles of American symphonists, European masters, and underrepresented gems.
+He has recorded with leading orchestras around the world, including the Philadelphia Orchestra, London Symphony, Czech Philharmonic, and Berlin Radio Symphony.

-A Juilliard-trained trumpeter turned maestro, Schwarz’s remarkable five-decade career is marked by numerous honors, including 14 Grammy nominations, the Ditson Conductor’s Award, and the title of Conductor of the Year by
+A Juilliard-trained trumpeter turned maestro, Schwarz’s remarkable five-decade career has earned him 15 Grammy nominations, the Ditson Conductor’s Award, and the title of

-Musical America.
-His 26-year leadership of the Seattle Symphony transformed the institution, leading to the creation of Benaroya Hall and significant growth in recordings, broadcasts, and education programs.
-Recognized as both a musical and civic leader, Schwarz has received honorary doctorates, national arts appointments, and even had a street named in his honor.
-He continues to inspire audiences and young musicians alike through his performances, recordings, and tireless commitment to the future of classical music.
+His 26-year leadership of the Seattle Symphony transformed the institution, leading to the creation of Benaroya Hall and significant growth in recordings, broadcasts, and education initiatives.
+Recognized as both a musical and civic leader, he has received honorary doctorates, national arts appointments, and even had a

-Gerard Schwarz has built a legacy of recordings that span centuries of repertoire, championing both timeless masterworks and underrepresented composers.
-His discography includes over 350 works with top ensembles such as the Seattle Symphony, London Symphony Orchestra, and Los Angeles Chamber Orchestra.
+has built a legacy of recordings that span centuries of repertoire, championing both timeless masterworks and underrepresented composers.
+His discography includes over

 Highlights include: